 We provide a wide variety of storage solutions from small two drives systems through to multiple Terabyte storage systems which are ideal if you need to store information for many days, months or years.

-The primary difference between NAS storage and iSCSI is that NAS provides shared folders using drive letters and iSCSI provides block-level disk space for use with operating systems.
+The primary difference between NAS and iSCSI is that NAS provides shared folders using drive letters and iSCSI provides block-level disk space for use with operating systems.

-Depending on the model a NAS storage solution can provide iSCSI, FC and file storage all from the same appliance.
+Depending on the model a NAS can provide iSCSI, FC and file storage all from the same appliance.
 In addition to this many of our network attached storage systems also support SAS or SSD drives and a host of networking interfaces.

-A NAS storage solution is very simple to install as set-up is via a web GUI.
+A NAS solution is very simple to install as set-up is via a web GUI.
 This alleviates the need to have a dedicated file server for the task as NAS has no software or client licensing costs and integrates with Microsoft Active Directory or Linux LDAP.

 It is far easier to buy a network attached storage device that simply connects to your Ethernet network in minutes after a little setting up, can simply be left alone.
 A NAS is simple to install, easy to manage and very cost effective compared to traditional ways of adding storage.
 Network attached storage was originally designed for file sharing rather than running applications, although today many virtualisation can also uses a NAS for storage.
 They make useful backup devices too since users can copy the contents of their hard disks whenever it suits them.
 NAS storage can act as branch office backup devices which can they synchronise data with the HQ.